The making of d20 version 3

 I doubled down on using Vue.
 I had used it in version 2 but I was new to it at the time and I did a really poor job of code organization.
 I feel like the new version is much better.
 I’m a different programmer than I was when I first started d20 v3 so there are definitely things I would change if I were starting today (like using TypeScript).
 That’s just part of the consequences for taking two years to finish it.

 CSS is pretty amazing these days, but I went with Sass out of complacency or momentum or whatever you want to call it.
-I processed all the styles and scripts with Laravel Mix which is a pretty great way to use webpack when you don’t feel like learning about webpack2.
+I processed all the styles and scripts with Laravel Mix which is a pretty great way to use webpack when you don’t feel like learning about webpack[2].

 Leaving behind localStorage

-I have a bad habit of using localStorage, web storage feature, for everything.
-In d20 v2 I was saving all the presets in localStorage.
+.
 But for v3 I moved to using a JSON file for saving presets and settings information.
 This is my first time using the file system in an Electron app so here’s hoping I did all of the Apple security stuff right.

 The cool thing about this though is that it’s now much easier to back up your presets, move them to another machine, or share them with others.
 Just save the file.
 Boom.
 Easy.
 I will be able to rest easier knowing that I have reliable, persistent storage and that a user won’t wake up one day to find their data missing.